kpq/chartsnthings/_posts/2014-02-15-nyt-4th-down-bot-goes-back-in-the-box.md

 - As many statisticians noted, it could display uncertainty better than it does.
 From my perspective, that's the most legitimate criticism, and we hope to improve on it next year.

-Still, although we're biased, we think was a successful, well-executed project and a novel use of technology for news.
-Tom Giratikanon even gave the project his highest praise: both "not the worst" and "worth doing."
+Still, although we're biased, we think it was a successful, well-executed project and a novel use of technology for news.
+Tom Giratikanon even gave the project his highest praise: both "worth doing" and "not the worst."

 Here's a list of notable NYT 4th Down Bot links for the offseason (and if there are others, I'm happy to add them):